Reduce Access to Means of Suicide

 - Store firearms with law enforcement (if allowed), or lock up firearms and put the key in a safe deposit box or give the key to a friend until the crisis has passed.

 - Ask a family member to store medications safely and dispense safe quantities as necessary.

 Some communities also focus means restriction efforts on local suicide “hotspots,” such as bridges.
 As part of strategic planning, states, tribes, and communities should examine their data to identify what suicide means they should address.

-Obtain and share knowledge of the issue and how others can help.
+Obtain and share knowledge about the issue and how others can help.

 - Learn more about this topic by visiting the Means Matter website, maintained by the Harvard T. H. Chan School of Public Health.

 - Educate family members and others about ways to limit access to lethal means during a suicidal crisis.

 - Train mental health professionals in lethal means counseling.
 (See the free online course Counseling on Access to Lethal Means.)

 - Train nontraditional providers in lethal means counseling, for example, divorce and defense attorneys, probation/parole officers, and first responders.